-Superintendent: Nick Crary and Lonnie Achenbach
+Superintendent: Lonnie Achenbach and Chad Achenbach

 - If using breed registration tattoo for official ID, you must provide registration paperwork that matches the tattoo.
 ATCP 10.01(71)(h)3.
 3. The animal's breed association or registration tattoo with the management number accompanied by registration documents in the animal owner's name. - Scrapie Tags must be used as official identification if not using tattoos as official identification.
-A list of sheep and tag numbers need to be given to the superintendent when animals are checked in. - If numbers justify, superintendent may set up a special breed class. - Registered wool breeds, including Columbias, Corriedales, Rambouillets and Targhees, shall be shown with two inches or less of - Ribbon classes (grand champion and reserve champion) will be awarded based on quality and numbers at the discretion of the superintendent.
+All sheep must be tagged with fair issued tag.
+A list of sheep and tag numbers need to be given to the superintendent when animals are checked in. - If numbers justify, superintendent may set up a special breed class. - Registered wool breeds, including Columbias, Corriedales, Rambouillets and Targhees, shall be shown with two inches or less of wool. - Ribbon classes (Grand Champion and Reserve Champion) will be awarded based on quality and numbers at the discretion of the superintendent.